mbentley/dockerfiles/debian/overclockix/README.md

 There are also environment variables you may specify:

-`aptproxy` - configures live-build to use an apt- proxy (defaults - none)
+`aptproxy` - configures live-build to use an apt-proxy (defaults - none)

 `branch` - specifies which branch of [Overclockix](https://github.com/mbentley/overclockix) you would like to build (default - master)